ejw-data/ml-myopia/README.md

 *  For this analysis I decided that it would be fine to work on a highly filtered dataset and then redo the process several times with more variation in the data with each iteration.
 *  The final dataset has data of only 6 year olds and about 260 records after removing records that may be considered outliers (extreme cases), special cases, or faulty data.
 *  Of the available features, I selected to use `SPHEQ`, `SPORTHR`, `DADMY` and `total_positive_screen` as signficant features and I also included `ACD`', `LT`, and `VCD` for future experiments.
 All the testing I performed indicated that the same varialbes were important.
 I should also note that in my future analyses that I used `delta_spheq` instead of `SPHEQ` but the two are very similar.
 The label or target is `MYOPIC`.
-*  Interacting features could be `AL` since it's partial dependence plot showed some positive and negative results.  `SPHEQ` is alos an interesting variable but it will be left in the dataset.
+*  Interacting features could be `AL` since it's partial dependence plot showed some positive and negative results.  `SPHEQ` is also an interesting variable but it will be left in the dataset.

 ### Data Balancing
 > The dataset is 13% myopic cases.
 This is fairly significantly imbalanced.